 We are constantly on the lookout for ways to engage our toddlers through play.
 Toddlers are starting to learn how to use their fingers more effectively, and so we include fine motor skills activities in our toddler daily schedule to help them practice these skills.

 But we never, ever, ever want this practice to feel like work, so we do our best to change up the activities based on the month, theme, weather, or what’s going on in our lives.
-So this March, we are doing it up BIG with St. Patrick’s Day fine motor skills activities for toddlers.
-Read on for the full list of ways to include fine motor play in your day this month!
+So this March, we are doing it up BIG with St. Patrick’s Day fine motor activities for toddlers (and some fun St. Patrick’s day sensory activities, too).
+Read on for the full list of ways to celebrate St. Patrick’s Day with your kids.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!

 Rainbow Gold Coin Drop